Saraesabbagh/CV-1/README.md

 <br>
 Head of Customer Success and Partnerships

 Payments fintech based in London.
 My role was to managed and improve the customer pipeline for UK customers.
 I was also responsible for new partnerships with a mind to look emerging opportunities.
+I also worked closely with the tech team to voice new feature requests and actively seek tech partnerships that would reduce time pressure on the tech team genearlly.
 ### <a href="https://www.instagram.com/heartmeltstoasties/?hl=en" target="_blank">Heart Melts 🧀</a>
 (Feb 2020- Present)<br>
 Director